 - Strongly consider attending a Scrum.org Professional Product Owner course Learning in a facilitated environment with an experienced Trainer and others in a similar position will help you learn a significant amount in a short time.

-- Re-read the Scrum Guide and get more familiar with it.
+- Read the Scrum Guide and get more familiar with it.
 This is the primary source of all answers for the assessment

-- Read The Professional Product Owner by by Don McGreal and Ralph Jocham.
+- Time permitting, read The Professional Product Owner by by Don McGreal and Ralph Jocham.
 This book will boost your chances of a pass significantly.

-- Contact me with your questions.
-I like it when you do!
+- Contact us with your questions.
+We like it when you do!

 Be bold and go for it again sooner rather than later.
 You will have learnt a lot from your first attempt so if you follow the steps above you should be in a good position to pass.